On the Maximization of Real Sequences: Applications

 \subsection{A simple case}

-We start with a very simple example to illustrate our approach.
+First, we begin with a very simple example to illustrate our approach.
 Let us consider, for $a\in\nn^*$, the sequence $x:=(a^n (n!)^{-1})_{n\in\nn}$.
-As presented in Problem~\ref{mainpb}, we are interested in the term $x_n$ which maximizes the sequence $x$ and an maximizer index.
-We apply our techniques to compute them.
-It is evident that alternative approaches (the study of the variation of the sequence) can solve the problem in a easier way.
-We can rewrite, for all $n\in\nn$, the terms $x_n$ as follows:
+As presented in Problem~\ref{mainpb}, we are interested in the term $x_n$ which maximizes the sequence $x$ and a maximizer index.
+We apply our techniques to compute these values.
+It is evident that alternative approaches (the study of the variation of the sequence) can solve the problem more easily.
+For all $n\in\nn$, the terms $x_n$ can be rewritten as